AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 -  the fielding of the output clip,
 -  the premultiplication state of the output clip,
--  whether the output clip varys from frame to frame, even if no paramerters or input images change over time,
+-  whether the output clip varys from frame to frame, even if no parameters or input images change over time,
 -  whether the output clip can be sampled at sub-frame times and produce different images.